scornflake/scheduler/SCHEDULER.md

  * Layout priority. i.e: Leaders first.
 Their dates must be right.
 Then drums, then vocals, etc.  The idea being that laying out some roles (leaders) has major impact on others (drums)

 For scheduling:
  * Slip aggressiveness: 0 = adhere to people's wishes.
-1 = allow 1 week distance slip.
-2 = 2 weeks.
+1 = allow 1 'period' distance slip.
+2 = 2 periods weeks.
  * Repeat/Fill aggressiveness: 0 = adhere to peoples wishes.
 1 = allow one fill in persons preferred regularity.
 2 = allow 2 fills, etc.

 For dates: